PintaProject/user-guide/docs/crop.md

 You can remove unwanted outer areas from an image by cropping the image.
 There are two ways with Pinta that you can crop an image:

   - **Crop to Selection**: Use to remove part of the image surrounding the selection.
 The selected part of the image will expand to the size of the canvas.
 For irregular-shaped selection, such as those made by the **Lasso Select** tool, the image is cropped to a rectangular bounding box that contains the selection.
-  - **Auto Crop** - Use this feature to remove small border areas from an image.
+  - **Auto Crop**: Use this feature to remove small border areas from an image.
 For example, sometimes you may have a photo with a white border that you would like to remove and this feature enables you to remove it.

 ## **Crop to Selection**